 Big Meg Little Meg (co-written with Peter Kerry) – Children’s itv

 Around The World In Eighty Days – animated TV special for Siriol Productions/French/Canadian TV

 Numerous episodes of medical drama Holby City (BBC) – 2000 onwards.
-In fact, I’m just about to start work on my 31st (count them!!!) episode for the show in a few weeks.
-My most recent episode, entitled ‘When I Grow Up‘ rather well directed (by Matthew Evans) and features a stand out performance from audience favourite, Rob Ostlere as ailing young surgeon, Arthur Digby.
+In fact, I’ve just completed my 32nd (count them!!!) episode for the show – shooting as I write this.
+A nice example is a recent episode, entitled ‘When I Grow Up‘ rather well directed (by Matthew Evans) and features a stand out performance from audience favourite, Rob Ostlere as ailing young surgeon, Arthur Digby.

 Numerous episodes of sister programme Casualty (BBC) 2007-2010

 Pieces of a Silver Lining (co-written with the late Al Hunter Ashton) – Afternoon Play for BBC1 – produced by Will Trotter & Ben Bickerton.